Nitesh-Samaniya/Nitesh-Samaniya/README.md

 ![image](https://www.crio.do/blog/content/images/2021/04/Full-stack-web-developer.png)

-<p align="center">An optimistic fun loving guy who likes to work in an challenging environment.
+<p align="center">An optimistic fun loving guy who likes to work in a challenging environment.
 Looking for a career that demands the best of my professional ability in terms of technical and analytical skills, and helps me in broadening and enhancing my current skill and knowledge.
 I am capable of developing websites using React.js & other well-known web development technologies</p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Nitesh-Samaniya&label=Profile%20views&color=0e75b6&style=flat" alt="Nitesh-Samaniya" /> </p>